Home of the University Studies Program (USP) & the Center for Excellence in Teaching and Learning (CETL)

 Two programs now occupy this historic home: the University Studies Program (USP), and the Center for Excellence in Teaching and Learning (CETL), which is designed to enhance student learning through an excellent teaching community.

 Thousands of alumni, students, faculty, and visitors have attended functions at this campus landmark.
 Visitors have included former President Jimmy Carter, former United Nations Ambassador Jean Kirkpatrick and Pulitzer Prize winning playwright Edward Albee as well as other government officials, scientists and foreign dignitaries.

-The William E. Pollock House was added to the National Register on December 6, 1984 and the State Register on January 1, 1989.
+The William E. Pollock House was added to the National Register of Historic Places on December 6, 1984 and the State Register on January 1, 1989.
 Additional information can be found on the Wisconsin Historical Society website.